 French contact

-New Norman food words were different from the OE animal names:
+Among the earliest loanwords were Norman food words, which were different from the OE animal names:

 E: yewr – up – ee- un kom – yew – nut -ee